Germany: How does it deal with Chinese censorship? | DW | 29.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-An event in Germany on a book about Chinese leader Xi Jinping has been canceled by China's Confucius Institutes, many of which are partners with German universities.
+An event in Germany presenting a book about Chinese leader Xi Jinping has been canceled by China's Confucius Institutes, many of which are partners with German universities.

-Talks on the biography Xi Jinping: der mächtigste Mann der Welt (Xi Jinping: The most powerful man in the world) written by German journalists Stefan Aust and Andrian Geiges, were supposed to be held at the Confucius Institutes in Hanover and Duisburg.
+Talks on the biography Xi Jinping: der mächtigste Mann der Welt (Xi Jinping: The most powerful man in the world), written by German journalists Stefan Aust and Adrian Geiges, were supposed to be held at the Confucius Institutes in Hannover and Duisburg.

-But organizers were pressured into canceling the events, said Ulrich Radtke, rector of the University of Duisburg-Essen, at the beginning of an online presentation of the book held on Wednesday.
-It was organized at short notice as an alternative to the canceled events.
+But organizers were pressured into canceling the events, said Ulrich Radtke, rector of the University of Duisburg-Essen, at the beginning of an online presentation of the book held on Wednesday that was organized at short notice as an alternative to the canceled events.

 The circumstances leading to the cancelation are still being investigated, explained Radtke, who added: "This is not a random case for us; it touches on our academic freedom."

-The case has led to discussions on "the long arm of Beijing," including censorship or even self-censorship.
+The case has led to discussions about "the long arm of Beijing," including censorship or even self-censorship.

 Chinese authorities seem to see things differently: "Our cooperating university in Wuhan has kindly explained to us that they didn't think it was a good idea to hold the event," said Markus Taube, one of the three directors of the Duisburg Confucius Institute, referring to the canceled book talk.